Arnaut Danjuma: Loan to Tottenham Hotspur

+Loan to Everton

+On 23 July 2023, Danjuma joined Everton on a season-long loan from Villarreal, taking the number 10 shirt.
+He made his first appearance against Stoke City in a pre-season friendly on 29 July, playing 45 minutes before being substituted in a 1-0 away win.
+Danjuma made his debut in a 1–0 league defeat against Fulham at Goodison Park.

+Loan to Girona

+On 30 August 2024, Danjuma was loaned to fellow La Liga club Girona on a season-long loan.

+Valencia

+On 10 August 2025, Danjuma joined Valencia on a three-year deal.

 International career

 Danjuma was born in Nigeria to a Dutch father and Nigerian mother, and was eligible for either national team.
-He was first called up for the Dutch national team by Ronald Koeman in October 2018.
+He was first called up for the Netherlands national team by Ronald Koeman in October 2018.
 He made his debut on 13 October in a 3–0 UEFA Nations League home win over Germany, as a 68th-minute substitute for former Jong PSV teammate Steven Bergwijn.
 Three days later, he scored his first international goal to equalise in a 1–1 friendly draw away to neighbours Belgium.

 After nearly three years without a cap, Danjuma returned to the squad as a replacement for Cody Gakpo.
 On 11 October 2021 in a 2022 FIFA World Cup qualifier at home to Gibraltar, he came off the bench and scored in a 6–0 win.
 Louis van Gaal did not call him up for the final tournament in Qatar.

 Personal life

 Arnaut and Danjuma are the player's first names, with him describing the latter as his Nigerian name; he also uses Adam as his Muslim name.
 He was raised Muslim but stated that he did not become a practising Muslim until he was an adult; he celebrates goals by saying the Tahmid.